-That description fits me perfectly.
-The twelve or so scrawny hibiscus planted in a row along the edge of my lawn would agree.
-In my defense, I dug the hole deep and lubricated each one with copious amounts of manure before sticking the young saplings into their final resting place.
-Like a doting father, each hibiscus plant got an early morning shower with the water hose.
+Loves gardening, but not very good at it.
+That description fit me perfectly.
+The 12 or so scrawny hibiscus planted in a row along the edge of my lawn would agree.
+In my defense, I dug the holes deep and lubricated each one with copious amounts of manure before sticking the young saplings into their final resting place.
+Like a doting father, I gave each plant an early morning shower with the water hose.

 I never shirked my duty and would talk to them like children as I stooped low to peer at the leaves for bugs.
 Then I’d run my fingers along the stems to check for other plant maladies.

 But they were doomed from the start.
 Poor soil and a malicious Jamaican sun transformed my pet project into a forlorn row of spindly kindling wood.
 Despite my best efforts, the unfortunate gardener had struck again.

 My luck with gardening wasn’t always a downhill struggle; a wee sapling of an avocado tree clung to life and seemed to enjoy the spot I picked for it.
 The ginger lilies by the side of my house were in constant bloom, especially since I grew handy with my favorite pruning tool – a machete.
 I had three beautiful frangipani trees, two Julie mango trees and an unruly bed of Mexican petunias that were pretty to look at but apt to spread if not carefully watched.
 My bougainvillea hedges were a riot of color during the summer, not to mention the pink oleanders that led up my driveway.

 It’s been years since I left my garden home in Jamaica for the United States; and I’ll admit, I had a good run.
 But the memory of my ill-fated hibiscus plants still makes my green thumb wilt.